reefland/ansible-k3s-argocd-renovate/docs/longhorn-settings.md

     mountpoint: "/var/lib/longhorn"
 ```

+---

 ### Change Default Storage Class

 The intent of longhorn is to be used instead of "local-path" storage class.
-Once Longhorn is installed "local-path" will be disabled as the default storage class.
+Once Longhorn is installed kubernetes "local-path" will no longer be available.

 ```yaml
    disable_local_path_as_default_storage_class: true
 ```

+---

 ### Longhorn Dashboard